 GODAN is supported by a Secretariat hosted primarily at the McGill University in Montreal, Canada.
-Find out more about its members below:
+Find out more about key members of the team below:

 André Laperrière, an expert in international development, joined the GODAN initiative as its first Executive Director in September 2015.
 During his career, he has led numerous projects on behalf of large private corporations and international organisations, including the UN and the World Bank.
 Before joining GODAN, he was Deputy Chief Executive Officer at the Global Environment Facility (GEF) in Washington DC.
 Mr Laperrière played a senior role in designing and implementing major reforms within a number of agencies, such as the International Criminal Court (ICC), the World Health Organization (WHO) and UNICEF.
 He has extensive experience in the Americas, Caribbean, Africa, Europe and the Middle East, in particular in developing countries and in conflict/post conflict environments.